NOORANI QAIDA LEARNING STAGES BASED ON COGNITIVE DEVELOPMENT

 Focus areas:

-• Identifying fossilised pronunciation errors
+• Identifying fossilised pronunciation error

 • Refining makharij accuracy